The Element of Freedom: Recording and production

-After recording her third studio album, As I Am, Keys began to "find the way to totally be myself and what that meant; figuring out what choices I wanted to make and not make in order to truly honor myself".
-Keys began working on the album in May 2009.
-During this time, Keys and her Audio engineer bought several vintage keyboards, describing the Moog as her "special best friend".
+After recording her third studio album, As I Am (2007), Keys began to "find the way to totally be myself and what that meant, figuring out what choices I wanted to make and not make in order to truly honor myself".
+She began working on the album in May 2009; Keys and her Audio engineer bought several vintage keyboards during this time, describing the Moog as her "special best friend".
 Recording took place at Keys' Oven Studios in Long Island, New York.
 Keys expressed that she "didn't know what to do" when she began working on the album, but knew to do it.
 After exhausting herself, she stated that she "finally found the key, and that is to allow yourself to be free".
-She explained that the album dealt with overcoming depression, going on to say: "I found more freedom.
+Keys explained that the album dealt with overcoming depression, going on to say: "I found more freedom.
 Before, I thought I could only show the strong side of me.
 Now there’s a mixture of strong and delicate.
 A new sound, a new emotion.
 That’s a lot of who I am right now".
-Recording for the album was completed between August and September 2009.
-Keys described that she "love[d] melody so much", but approached the album with a "free zone".
+Recording for the album was completed between August and September 2009, and Keys described that she "love[d] melody so much", but approached the album with a "free zone".
 The album includes production by Kerry "Krucial" Brothers, Jeff Bhasker, Noah "40" Shebib and Swizz Beatz.

 MTV News reported that Keys and rapper Jay-Z recorded "Empire State of Mind Part 2", a second version of "Empire State of Mind" from Jay-Z's album The Blueprint 3.
 The final product, titled "Empire State of Mind (Part II) Broken Down", did not feature Jay-Z. In mid-November 2009, Brothers revealed on Twitter that Canadian recording artist Drake would be featured on the album.
-Drake described the studio session with Keys as "one of the best studio experiences of my life".
-He explained that "I came in there and instead of being like, 'Here's the beat, get to work,' she was just like, 'Play me your favorite songs and lets battle'...
+Drake described the studio session with Keys as "one of the best studio experiences of my life", explaining that "I came in there and instead of being like, 'Here's the beat, get to work,' she was just like, 'Play me your favorite songs and lets battle'...
 It's almost like the transition from [listening to] great music to making a song — like, no one even noticed it, because she started playing the keys and I just started writing the melodies."
 Keys stated that due to the album being pushed back, she was able to record "How It Feels to Fly", as well as to work with Drake and Beyoncé, which Keys described as "the most exciting collaborations of my career yet".
 Keys revealed to The Times that in the period she was recording the album, she listened to artists such as Genesis, Tears for Fears, Fleetwood Mac and The Police.
-In an interview with Billboard, Keys stated that she "eliminated all of the boundaries and all the limitations, so that you can feel your freedom and express your freedom in every way you possibly can".
+In an interview with Billboard, she stated that she "eliminated all of the boundaries and all the limitations, so that you can feel your freedom and express your freedom in every way you possibly can".